hirusi/freelancing-in-india-handbook/README.md

 However, there is also a possibility this is just a regulatory requirement as per the origin bank (this has happened!) and that the SWIFT transfer will proceed normally.

+### TransferWise

+Some users have claimed TransferWise is fine to accept international payments, and generally accepted by the tax dept. for filing taxes.

+Interestingly, TransferWise does not require you as an Indian business to possess an account with them.
+Check [their help article](https://transferwise.com/help/14/currencies/2932151/inr-transfers) for INR transfers, as on 11/08/2019.

+> Email transfers | No | Transfers to an email address are not available for payments to INR.

+I would recommend that you go through the whole document very carefully and get in touch with TransferWise if you have any concerns.

+However, the remitting party must be registered with TransferWise as a verified business to be able to send you payments.

+Your contracted client would ask you for your bank details, as in any regular domestic NEFT/IMPS bank transfer.
+However, do not make the mistake of receiving business funds in a savings account -- use only a current account.

 ### Other Routes

 Other routes include [TransferWise](https://transferwise.com/), [PayPal](https://www.paypal.com/) and Wire Transfers (SWIFT is a type of wire transfer).